 Green Hills Literary Lantern

-Beginning with Volume XVII (2006), GHLL became an online, open-access journal.
+Beginning with Volume XVI (2006), GHLL is an online, open-access journal.

-Manuscripts: Both snail-mailed and digital mss are fine, (in .doc, .rtf or .txt formats only, please no .pdf), emailed as attachments to Adam Brooke Davis.
+Manuscripts: We strongly prefer snail-mailed mss, though we can handle digital submissions (in .doc or .txt formats only), emailed as attachments to Adam Brooke Davis in the case of writers located overseas.
 Please enclose SASE if you wish the ms returned, or for reply only (we will recycle your ms).
 Please include an email address.
-Volume of submissions seldom permits individual responses.
+GHLL does not sell, give away or otherwise share submitters’ contact information, though a record will be kept for our own use.
+Volume of submissions does not always permit individual responses.
 We welcome work from established writers and newcomers alike.
 No payment.
 GHLL takes first time rights.
-We read year-round, and publish a new edition in June/July.
+We read year-round, and publish a new edition in June.
 Reporting time 3-4 months.
 Writers whose work is accepted will be asked to send a digital version along with a short (50-100 word) bio.
 Writers are strongly urged to read several sample issues in order to learn what sorts of things we prefer.
 Send mss to: Green Hills Literary Lantern, Dept. of English, Truman State University, Kirksville, MO 63501 Please specify attn: fiction, nonfiction or poetry

 Poetry: Submit 3-7 poems, typed, one poem per page.
 There are no restrictions on subject matter, though pornography and gratuitous violence will not be accepted.
 Obscurity for its own sake is also frowned upon.
 Both free and formal verse forms are fine, though we publish more free verse overall.
 Poems of under six lines or over two pages are unlikely to be published.
 A genuine attempt is made to publish the best poems available, no matter who the writer.
 We try to supply feedback, particularly to those we seek to encourage. –Joe Benevento

-Creative Nonfiction: GHLL accepts essays, memoirs, travel-writing, excerpts from larger works, genre-blurring work, and all forms of prose that can be considered "creative nonfiction."
-What goes for fiction (size-wise, acceptable-content-wise, etc.) can generally be applied to what we're looking for in nonfiction.
-Admittedly, these guidelines are as open and ever-changing as the elusive/innovative genre of CNF itself, so it's up to the author to make the call and take the chance and see what happens. -Adam Brooke Davis
+Creative Nonfiction: Green Hills Literary Lantern accepts essays, memoirs, travel-writing, excerpts from larger works, genre-blurring permutations, and all forms of prose that can be considered “creative nonfiction.”
+What goes for fiction (size-wise, acceptable-content-wise, etc.) can generally be applied to what we’re looking for in nonfiction.
+Admittedly, these guidelines are as open and ever-changing as the elusive/innovative genre of CNF itself, so it’s up to the author to make the call and take the chance and see what happens. –Adam Davis